dscobol/gem-gnu-DB2/README.md

 ### Running the Code:

-#### This next step only needs to be done once.
+This next step only needs to be done once.

+#### Create the .env file
+**IMPORTANT NOTE:**
+The .env file will contain the userid and password to the database. **MAKE SURE** to add ".env" to your .gitignore so when you commit changes, the .env file will NOT be included.

-Copy docs/Code-GETDBID.txt into the tcbl directory and rename to: GETDBID.cbl.
+Copy docs/Code-env.txt to the GEM root and rename to .env .

-Edit GETDBID.cbl changing 'username' to the userid and 'password' to the password.
-Only replace the text within the quotes!
-Make sure the userid and password are surrounded by quotes.
-NOTE: DB2/SQL is not as case-sensitive as Linux BUT the password MUST match the case of the password when you created the userid.
+Edit .env  changing name to murach , userid to the userid and passwd to the password.

 #### Run CUSTINQ
 Copy docs/Code-prep-bind.txt into the sql directory and rename to: CUSTINQ.sql.
 NOTE: Linux is case-sensitive.
 CUSTINQ must be uppercase.